thisisRMak/cs231n-notes/Lecture3.md

 Learning Rates as a Hyperparameter

-- Fixed vs Varying/Decaying Learning Rate?
+- Varying or Decaying Learning Rate is better than a FIXED learning rate
   - All modern deep learning implementations use a varying learning rate that decays over time
     1. STEP
         - Reduce learning rate at fixed points, say `LR*=0.1` at epochs $30, 60, 90, \dots$